Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 The beauty is that this doesn’t have to feel like another tedious task.
 You might consider scheduling time just to dedicate to this.

-Then, think about adding a sweet element to your gratitude habit.
+Then, think about adding elements to create a calming gratitude aesthetic.

 Remember that it’s not about perfection but consistency.